-The Bukit Lawang Trust was founded in response to a flash flood which destroyed much of the village and killed more than 240 people, leaving approximately 1400 people without a home.
+The Bukit Lawang Trust was founded in response to a flash flood in 2003.
+The flood, which was most likely caused by illegal logging in the Jungle, destroyed much of Bukit Lawang and killed more than 240 people, leaving approximately 1400 people without a home.

 Founder and Trustee Rebecca Coley had visited the village a couple of months before the flood and decided to take action to help those she had met on her travels.
 Rebecca set about raising funds and went back with her family to provide basic aid to those affected.
 Initially, the Trust took the form of a medical clinic serving those who were suffering as a direct result of the disaster.

 In 2007, fourteen volunteers from Rebecca’s home-county travelled to Sumatra to build a permanent structure for the Trust, along with local people and support from the Jersey Overseas Aid Commission.

 In 2014, the Richard Cann Reading Room was added to our existing centre, following the tragic death of the 24-year-old Orangutan Health Project volunteer.
 Richard was a friend of many at the Trust and we are very grateful for the generous donations and support from the Richard Cann Wildlife Foundation over the years.
 The Richard Cann Reading Room continues to honour Richard’s passion for wildlife, providing a conservation outreach centre in the local community.